 “We have users with a wide range of digital literacy and we wanted to be sure we covered everyone’s needs,” notes Rachel Edelman, Product Designer at Code for America.
 “Our customers (POs) operate in a world where fax machines, phone calls, and personal meetings are the main modes of communication.
 Many have legitimate fears about their ability to adopt new technology.
 Being able to do usability testing and ensure we were upholding our mandate to provide intuitive, helpful solutions was very important.”

 While Code for America is based in San Francisco, its customers are spread across the US as far as Baltimore.
-Being able to quickly and easily secure feedback from customers in order to drive customer-centric design was critical towards positive outcomes.
+Being able to quickly and easily secure perspective from customers in order to drive customer-centric design was critical towards positive outcomes.
 Edelman adds, “There’s only so much we can travel.
 It’s amazing that I can sit in my office and set up a UserTesting study and get all the results back within 30 minutes.
 That’s about the amount of time it would take me to take a cab to the airport.
 It’s an amazing time saver.”

 The ClientComm interface and its functionality are intentionally simple.
 “For us, usability was the main focus,” says Edelman.
 “We just wanted to make sure that people can complete the tasks they need to do in order to do their jobs.”
 The team included specific features that addressed the unique challenges of the audiences they were working with.
 For example, probationers often rely on prepaid phones, which means they frequently change their phone numbers.
 Probation officers are able to quickly edit the phone number associated with a profile and add in notes as needed, ensuring that lines of communication continually remain intact.

 The team piloted the program in Salt Lake County, Utah and the early results already speak to the product’s success.
 The biggest benefit to POs was time savings: on average each probation officer saved more than 5 hours per week.
 And they saw an 8x increase in communication per client per month.